carpentries-incubator/workflows-nextflow/_episodes/03-channels.md

 ~~~
 {: .language-groovy }

-### Queue Channel factories

-There are many different way to create a queue channel.
-Here are a few common ways to create them.

 #### of

 When you want to create a channel containing multiple values you can use the channel factory `Channel.of`. `Channel.of` allows the creation of a `queue` channel with the values specified as arguments, separated by a `,`.